Landesliga Bayern-Nordwest: Formation

 The Bavarian Football Association carried out drastic changes to the league system at the end of the 2011–12 season.
-With the already decided introduction of the Regionalliga Bayern from 2012–13, it also placed two Bayernligas below the new league as the new fifth tier of the German league system, splitting the previously single division league into a northern and a southern group.
+With the already decided introduction of the Regionalliga Bayern from 2012 to 2013, it also placed two Bayernligas below the new league as the new fifth tier of the German league system, splitting the previously single division league into a northern and a southern group.
 Below those, five Landesligas instead of the existing three were set, which were geographically divided to limit travel and increase the number of local derbies.

 Clubs from three different league tiers were able to qualify for the new league.
 From the Landesliga level, the clubs placed ninth to 15th had the opportunity to qualify for the Bayernliga through play-offs.
 Those clubs who failed to qualify for the Bayernliga were grouped in the Landesliga.
 The Landesliga clubs placed 16th, 17th and 18th automatically went to the Landesliga.
 The Bezirksoberliga (BOL) champions also had the chance to qualify for the Bayernliga.
 Those clubs who failed went to the Landesliga, alongside the BOL teams placed second to sixth.
 The teams placed seventh to tenth in Lower Franconia and seventh to thirteens in Upper Franconia entered a play-off with the Bezirksliga champions for the remaining Landesliga spots.
 The league, in its inaugural season, also included one club from Middle Franconia, the TSV Neustadt/Aisch, because of a successful protest by 1.
 FC Burgkunstadt, which saw the latter moved from the north-west division to the north-east and Neustadt moved the other way to compensate.

 The league started out with 18 clubs in its inaugural season, the clubs coming from the following leagues: